pm0kjp/R-at-CAR/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:23033c3f56
 ## Using the Online Designer

-The next few questions depend on you being logged in to REDCap and accessing the following page: [https://redcap.research.chop.edu/index.php?action=training](https://redcap.research.chop.edu/index.php?action=training).
+This question depends on your being logged in to REDCap and accessing the following page: [https://redcap.research.chop.edu/index.php?action=training](https://redcap.research.chop.edu/index.php?action=training).
+This question assumes you have watched the second video, "Detailed Overview", in the "Just Getting Started?" section.

-Please watch the second video, "Detailed Overview", in the "Just Getting Started?" section.
-You need to have your own REDCap database open so you can follow along with the Detailed Overview Video.
+You need to have your new REDCap database open.

 Using what you've learned, go into the Online Designer for your database, and click on the Demographics instrument in order to edit it.